How I installed every Garuda spin on one partition

 refind-install

-Setting up the manual boot stanza
+Setting up a boot stanza

 Open refind.conf in your editor.
 Since it is on the EFI partition, you will have to open it with sudo or as root.